EUR/USD Reclaims Ground While USD/JPY Momentum Fades - ActionForex

 EUR/USD Technical Analysis

 The first major hurdle for the bulls could be 1.1705.
-A break above 1.1705 could set the pace for another increase.
+An upside break above 1.1705 could set the pace for another increase.
 In the stated case, the pair might rise toward 1.1775.

 USD/JPY Technical Analysis

-On the hourly chart of USD/JPY at FXOpen, the pair gained pace for a move above 158.00.
-The US dollar even traded close to 159.00 against the Japanese yen before the bears emerged.
+On the hourly chart of USD/JPY at FXOpen, the pair gained pace for a move above 157.00 and 158.00.
+The US Dollar even traded close to 159.00 against the Japanese Yen before the bears emerged.

 The pair is back above the 50-hour simple moving average and 158.00.
 Immediate resistance on the USD/JPY chart is near 158.30.
 There is also a key contracting triangle at 158.30.

 On the downside, the first major support is near 158.00.
-The next key region for the bears might be 157.40.
+The next key region for the bulls might be 157.40.
 If there is a close below 157.40, the pair could decline steadily.
-In the stated case, the pair might drop towards 156.45.
+In the stated case, the pair might drop toward 156.45.
 Any more losses might send the pair toward 155.85.

 Trade over 50 forex markets 24 hours a day with FXOpen.
 Take advantage of low commissions, deep liquidity, and spreads from 0.0 pips (additional fees may apply).
 Open your FXOpen account now or learn more about trading forex with FXOpen.